2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 commit
 save
 ```

+If this is the first time you've committed your changes, you may see a message about the vti interface not existing.
+You can ignore that.
+{: .notice--info}

 Try to ping the private IP of either your NVA or custom router.
 It may take several seconds for the VPN to come up if this is the first time you're sending traffic over it.